alextim/tarutino-steppe/www/content/pages/nature-and-culture/nature-and-culture.en.md

 sections:
   - text: |
       Get acquainted with the unique nature and cultural heritage of this region, which has managed to preserve and carry through the centuries not only the rich flora and fauna, but also a huge layer of culture and traditions of many nationalities that have inhabited it for centuries.
+In addition, you can see large wild herbivores, which we returned to the Tarutino steppe to complement its diversity and restore the natural processes that form this unique natural system.
 You will not only be able to learn and see with your own eyes a "living" story, but also to taste it, touch it and, of course, take a selfie to remember 😊

   - title: Nature
     text: |
-      Tarutino steppe is of great value as the second largest after the biosphere reserve "Askania-Nova" steppe area, preserved in a close to natural state.
+      Tarutino steppe is of great value as the second largest after the biosphere reserve "Askania-Nova" steppe area, preserved in a close to a natural state.
 Today it is unique not only for Ukraine - a country with one of the highest rates of plowed territory in the world - but for Europe as a whole.
 The Tarutino steppe is recognized as an object of the Emerald Network of Europe, and its preservation is an international obligation of Ukraine in accordance with the Bern Convention on the Conservation of European Wildlife and Natural Habitats.

     items:
       - title: Flora